spolu/warp/README.md

                   /_/        v0.0.3
 ```

-#### `warp` lets you securely share your terminal with one simple command
+*Secure and simple terminal sharing*

-`warp` is designed for high-bandwidth interactions between developers: when
+`warp` lets you securely share your terminal with one simple command: `warp
-connected to one of your warp clients see your terminal exactly as if they
+open`.
+When connected to your warp clients can see your terminal exactly as if
-were sitting next to you; granting them write access is also supported, the
+they were sitting next to you.
+You can also grant them write access, the
-virtual equivalent of handing them your keyboard.
+equivalent of handing them your keyboard.

 `warp` distinguishes itself from "tmux/screen over ssh" by its focus and
-simplicity to use as it does not require an SSH access to your machine or a
+ease of use as it does not require an SSH access to your machine or a
-shared server for your clients to collaborate with you.
+shared server for your others to collaborate with you.

 ## Installation